 - Browse multiple library databases to find discipline-specific resources

 - Recognize scholarly articles and describe the differences between popular magazines and academic journals

 - Create citations using the appropriate format for their discipline

-- Use RefWorks or another reference manager to create a bibliography and describe the value in citing sources to avoid plagiarism
+- Use RefWorks or another reference manager to create a bibliography

-- Research using archives and special collections
+- Archives and special collections research